 After an intermission in which the audience is invited to take photos with the cast of many bodices, we see a very sad Priscilla.
 She is pregnant, and Captain Rodger is nowhere to be seen.

 Next, Gwendolyn comes crying to Madame Matriarch, as her Sir Thomas is lacking in funds and often absent.

-(Having been dis-owned by his Father Lord Thomas) Sir Thomas asks Sir Harry for assistance.
-Sir Harry is happy to pay Sir Thomas’s debts…
+(Having been dis-owned by his Father Lord Thomas) Young Thomas asks Lord Harry for assistance.
+Lord Harry is happy to pay Young Thomas’s debts…

 As long as the two men can live together in a loving relationship.